shannon/clug/README.md

     * can be port or socket path
     * can be object {host, port, path} (node v0.12+)
     * can be an array of multiple addresses
+  * memoryLimit:Number - number of bytes in memory allowed per worker